-Alpheratz belongs to Andromeda, but is part of the Great Square | EarthSky.org
+Alpheratz belongs to Andromeda, but is part of the Great Square | EarthSky

 Alpheratz, at a relatively nearby distance of 97 light-years, is actually two stars orbiting about a common center of gravity every 97 days.
 We know it’s a binary stellar system because Alpheratz’s light spectrum shows two distinct sets of spectroscopic lines.

-The larger of the pair is almost four times the sun’s mass, close to three times its size, and 240 times the sun’s total brightness.
+The larger of the pair is almost four times the sun’s mass, close to three times its size, and 200 times the sun’s total brightness.
 Its surface temperature is high, almost 14,000 Kelvin (approximately 27,400 Fahrenheit or 13,700 Celsius), more than twice that of our sun (that has a surface temperature of less than half that at 5,778 Kelvin).
 The spectral class of this star is B8p.
 The B8 represents a star that is much hotter and more massive than our sun.
-The “p” indicates that this is a “peculiar” star; it is peculiar in the sense that its spectrum reveals an unexpected amount of manganese and mercury.
+The “p” indicates that this is a “peculiar” star.
+It is peculiar in the sense that its spectrum reveals an unexpected amount of manganese and mercury.

 Together, these two hot stars appear blue in the sky.

-Alpheratz in star history and mythology
+History and mythology

 The most interesting part of this star’s history, from our modern perspective, is its assignment to the constellation Andromeda in the 1930s by the International Astronomical Union (IAU).
 Before that, Alpheratz was often referred to as Delta Pegasi, indicating that it was the fourth-brightest star in Pegasus.
 But some classical star charts showed it as part of Andromeda.
-It was variously considered part of the constellation Pegasus, or part of the constellation Andromeda, or, by some people, part of both constellations.
+So, it was considered part of the constellation Pegasus, or part of the constellation Andromeda, or, by some people, part of both constellations.
 Today, Alpheratz is officially Alpha Andromedae, the brightest star in Andromeda.

 Early Arabian stargazers certainly saw Alpheratz as part of Pegasus, not Andromeda.
-We know this because the name Alpheratz derives from an Arabic phrase meaning “the horse’s navel,” an obvious reference to Pegasus the Flying Horse.
-Also, according to Richard Hinckley Allen, in his classic book “Star Names, Their Lore and Meaning,” Alpheratz was also called Sirrah, a derivation of another Arabic name, Surrat al Faras (the horse’s navel).
+We know this because the name Alpheratz derives from an Arabic phrase meaning the horse’s navel.
+This is an obvious reference to Pegasus the Flying Horse.
+Also, according to Richard Hinckley Allen, in his classic book “Star Names, Their Lore and Meaning,” Alpheratz was also called Sirrah, a derivation of another Arabic name, Surrat al Faras or the horse’s navel.

 Bottom line: Alpheratz appears to our eyes as a single star but it is actually a close binary star system.
-Many stargazers use it to locate the Andromeda galaxy.
+Many stargazers use it to locate the Andromeda Galaxy.